-New York City Power Outage Hits 73,000
+Utility Says Power Restored In New York City After Outage Hits 73,000 Customers

 Saturday's blackout falls on an eerie anniversary, the 1977 outage that knocked out power in most of the city for a full day.
 Lightning had struck power lines on the Hudson River, resulting in looting, vandalism, arson and other criminal activity.

 Meanwhile, a tropical storm has knocked out power for tens of thousands more people in Louisiana.
-According to poweroutage.us, about 130,000 people are currently without power.
+According to poweroutage.us, about 135,000 people were without power in Louisiana early Sunday morning.